rabinadk1/rabinadk1.github.io/content/posts/training-word-embeddings.md

 Those methods act like sub-word tokenizers which have to know what words are.
 Since some languages like Chinese, Japanese, Thai, etc. don't use spaces to separate words, the aforementioned methods cannot be used in those languages.

-[SentencePiece: A simple and language independent subword tokenizer and detokenizer for Neural Text Processing](https://arxiv.org/abs/1808.06226) paper introduces a novel technique for tokenization.
+[SentencePiece](https://arxiv.org/abs/1808.06226) introduces a novel technique for tokenization.
 It treats the input as a raw stream, i.e. sentence as a whole rather than a collection of words, and includes space in the set of characters to use and then uses BPE or unigram to construct the appropriate vocabulary.

 The implementation of this algorithm commonly represents a space character as a `_` character.